-As can be seen in the above graph, the distribution of test score gains amongst public school students is very similar to the distribution of gains amongst program participants.
-The mean gain in the public school comparison group is 2.2 percentile points higher than the mean gain amongst program participants in both reading and mathematics, but given the selection issues mentioned earlier in this report, these mean gain differences should not be considered to be meaningful.
-Participating schools have more students in the tails of the distribution -- those with gains or losses of more than 20 percentile points -- than the public schools, but the differences in the extremes may be due in part to the concordance analysis.
+to the distribution of gains amongst program participants.
+The mean gain in the public school comparison group is 2.5 percentile points higher than the mean gain amongst program participants in reading and 2.4 percentile points higher in mathematics, but given the selection issues mentioned earlier in this report, these mean gain differences should not be considered to be meaningful.
+Participating schools have more students in the tails of the distribution -- those with gains or losses of more than 20 percentile points -- than the public school students, but the differences in the extremes may be due in part to the concordance analysis.
 In summary, both distributions of test score gains are in the same ballpark with some modest evidence that public school gains are mildly larger than private school gains.
 We turn next to a more causal analysis to gauge the degree to which these differences in test score gains can be attributable to program participation.